Bedrock-OSS/bedrock-wiki/docs/guide/introduction.md

 ## What is this guide?

-This guide is a beginner tutorial, intended to walk you through the first stages of addon-creation.
+This guide is a beginner tutorial, intended to walk you through the first stages of add-on creation.
 You will create your very own fully-functional Ghost entity, as well as an Ectoplasm item, and some other associated files.

-By the end of this guide, you will have created an entire addon all by yourself, which you can play with and modify!
+By the end of this guide, you will have created an entire add-on all by yourself, which you can play with and modify!

 ## Is the guide up to date?